 - Kiss consistent weeds goodbye

-For plants to thrive, they need light and air-filled soil, which comes from more loosely compacted soil.
-Raised garden beds have less compacted soil by nature due it to it being naturally filled and not regularly walked on, which allows the roots to breathe really and the soil easier to work.
+For plants to thrive, they need light and air-filled soil from more loosely compacted soil.
+Raised garden beds have less compacted soil by nature because it is naturally filled and not regularly walked on, allowing the roots to breathe and making the ground easier to work.

 Forget bending your body into all crazy angles and poses to reach your beloved marigolds right at the back.
-Or crouching down to pluck some fresh basil from your herb garden.
+Or you were crouching down to pluck some fresh basil from your herb garden.
 One of the main appeals of raised garden beds is their accessibility and adaptability.
-If you are well indeed past the days of getting down on your hands and knees to get your thumbs green, just put your raised garden bed up higher, or if it’s more compact on a tabletop- sure to save you future back problems.
-As well as this, because of their design, which is best done as a rectangular or square shape, it is easy to reach each plant- even those at the very back.
-This means that every single plant will be able to be inspected, watered, fertilised, adored and picked with precision and ease.
+If you are past the days of getting down on your hands and knees to get your thumbs green, just put your raised garden bed up higher to save you future back problems, and it is easier to reach all plants, even those at the back.
+All plants can be inspected, watered, fertilised, adored, and picked quickly.

-We all know that water is a valuable resource, and so we must utilise the best we can when it comes to working in the garden.
-Raised garden bed utilise water and moisture more efficiently than their usual garden bed counterparts, due to the soil being less compact.
-So when you are watering or are lucky enough to get a lovely patch of rain when it seeps into the soil, if it’s slightly loosened, it will absorb what it needs, then the rest will sink deep down into the soil and drain, encouraging your plants to thrive, thrive, thrive!
+We all know water is a valuable resource, so we must utilise it best when working in the garden.
+Because of less compact soil, raised garden beds use water and moisture more efficiently than their in-ground counterparts.
+So when you are watering or are lucky enough to get a lovely patch of rain when it seeps into the ground, if it’s slightly loosened, it will absorb what it needs, then the rest will sink deep down into the soil and drain, encouraging your plants to thrive, thrive, thrive!

-With raised garden beds, you can place some chicken wire underneath the garden to keep any underground critters out.
-Adding the extra protection of a garden enclosure like this one or some portable electric fencing will keep your plants safe and sound from curious chickens or invasive pest’s rabbits and birds.
+You can place chicken wire underneath the raised garden beds to keep any underground critters out.
+Adding the extra protection of a garden enclosure like this one or some portable electric fencing will keep your plants safe and sound from curious chickens, invasive pests, rabbits, and birds.

 - Power to productive produce

-Because the quality of soil in raised garden beds is much better than that in general garden space, they generally have a higher yield of produce.
+Because the soil quality in raised garden beds is much better than in usual gardens, they generally produce a higher yield.
 An abundance of freshly picked tomatoes, strawberries and mint– yes, please!

 - Pretty plants all year round

-Raised garden beds are great for moderating heat, as they tend to warm up quicker and easier, without overheating.
-With the soil being able to warm better, this creates better growing conditions for your crop for a more extended amount of time.
+Raised garden beds are great for moderating heat, as they warm up quicker and easier without overheating.
+The soil can warm better, creating better crop-growing conditions for more time.
 So you can expect your general gardening seasons to be slightly extended, meaning more pretty produce more often!

-Yes, all gardens, not just those of the raised variety can be deemed attractive, but raised garden beds, if thought out and designed well are sure to become a focal point in your backyard and draw many compliments from neighbours and visitors alike.
-Some common remarks you may hear include- utterly fabulous, I must have one, oh that raised garden bed is to die for!
-Just to name a few.
+Yes, all gardens, not just those of the raised variety, can be deemed attractive, but raised garden beds, if thought out and designed well, will become a focal point in your backyard and draw many compliments from neighbours and visitors alike.
+Some common remarks you may hear include- utterly fabulous, I must have one, oh, that raised garden bed is to die for!